 The Governor-General, Sir Bernard Fergusson, had the honor of inaugurating this facility.
 To commemorate this momentous occasion, a spectacular “Grand Air Pageant” took place for three days.
 The event attracted an astounding crowd of over 200,000 enthusiastic attendees.

 During the festivities, visitors were granted the opportunity to stroll along the tarmac and marvel at the array of aircraft that had gathered in honor of the occasion.

-Aviation on the site can be traced back to 1928, when the Auckland Aero Club used the airfield known as Mãngere Aerodrome for its activities.
-Work began to transform the area into Auckland’s primary airport in 1960.
+Aviation activities at the site can be traced back to 1928, when the Auckland Aero Club utilized the Mãngere Aerodrome as a venue for its operations.
+However, it was in 1960 that significant efforts were initiated to transform this area into Auckland’s primary airport.

-Previously, the city’s main civilian airport was at Royal New Zealand Air Force (RNZAF) Base Auckland at Whenuapai.
-However, the site was in a poor location, limiting the aircraft that could use the facility.
+Before this development, the city’s main civilian airport was situated at the Royal New Zealand Air Force (RNZAF) Base Auckland in Whenuapai.
+Unfortunately, the location of this site posed limitations on the types of aircraft that could effectively utilize the facility.

-The first departure from the airport took place in November 1965.
-The honor was given to an Air New Zealand Douglas DC-8, which departed for Sydney.
+The inaugural departure from the newly established airport occurred in November 1965.
+The prestigious distinction of being the first aircraft to take off from this airport was bestowed upon an Air New Zealand Douglas DC-8, which embarked on its journey to Sydney.